Are weather and climate the same thing?

 Although they are different from each other, they certainly share some common traits.

-But before we delve into their similarities and differences, let's talk about what exactly they are.
+But before we delve into how our weather and climate are alike, their similarities and differences, let’s talk about what exactly they are.

 What Is Weather?